 Residential students share lunch (Mon-Fri) and evening meals (Mon-Thurs) during term time with all other meals being their own responsibility.
 With a variety of cultures and dietary preferences students will always find something a little different to try and we encourage them to share something from their culture.

-To promote the development of a servant attitude - an essential to any mission service - students at Eastwest do practical duties to assist with the college's community lifestyle.
-Duties include cooking, cleaning, preparing food, painting, gardening, lawn-mowing, carpentry, brick-laying and more!
+To promote the development of a servant attitude – an essential to any mission service – students at Eastwest do an afternoon of practical work and a daily duty to assist with the college’s community lifestyle.
+The tasks include cooking, cleaning, preparing food, painting, gardening, lawn-mowing, carpentry, and more!

 Studying is great for the mind but we know that physical fitness is an important part of healthy living.
 Our on-site gym offers free access to cardio equipment and weights.
-Some students also choose to go for a run in the surrounding countryside and one used the time here to train for his first ever marathon in Auckland which he completed last year.
+Some students also choose to go for a run in the surrounding countryside.
+A previous student even used the time here to train for his first ever marathon in Auckland!

 Gordonton is a village on the outskirts of the city of Hamilton in the North Island of New Zealand.
-There are limited resources within walking distance of the college - fast food, hairdresser, coffee shop and beauty parlour.
-There is also the local Gordonton Primary School 1km from the college and a couple of garden shops.
+There are limited resources within walking distance of the college – fast food, hairdresser, cafe, farm produce shop, and beauty parlour.
+There is also the local Gordonton Primary School 1km from the college and a small but well-stocked grocery store as well as a shop selling work by local artists.
 Most students go into Hamilton for shopping, cinema etc. A college vehicle goes once a week to a large shopping centre (15 minutes drive from the college) for a couple of hours.
 This is especially helpful for students without cars.
 Many students however, (including international students) choose to have their own car and there are local car auctions where these can be bought.